April 8-April 23, 2026

 Kalta Minaret of Khiva

-Day 9- April 22, Saturday
+Day 9- April 16, Thursday, Khiva

 This day is dedicated to the historical sites of the Old Khiva, the UNESCO-PROTECTED medieval city.
 We will visit the historical monuments of Kalta Minaret, and Juma mosque, have an appointment in Madrahim Silk Carpet Weaving Center, and visit Tash Hovlu Palace.
 We will have lunch at Birgunbaz restaurant, and continue our tour wth Mahmud Pahlavan shrine, where we will talk about old Turkic religious practices and shamanism.
 Qozi Kalon Madrassah – Museum of Musical Art, Shir Gazi Khan madrasa, and Islam khoja madrasah will be other sites to see.
-Dinner at Zarafshon, Overnight at Zarafshon hotel.
+Dinner at Zarafshon, overnight at Zarafshon hotel.

-Day 10- April 23, Sunday
+Day 10- April 17, Friday, Bukhara

 Bolo Haus Mosque, early 18th century, Bukhara